toshiMMJ/zipline/README.md

+### This repository was branched from duktape-android 1.3.0.
+### It was compiled with NDK28 and the page size of the native library was set to 16KB.

 Duktape Android
 ===============

 The [Duktape embeddable JavaScript engine][duk] packaged for Android.

-* I created a branch from 1.3.0.
-* It was compiled with NDK28 and the page size of the native library was set to 16KB.

 Usage